nsrau/azure-docs.it-it/articles/role-based-access-control/role-assignments-powershell.md

 ## <a name="add-a-role-assignment"></a>Aggiungi un'assegnazione di ruolo

-In RBAC, per concedere l'accesso, si aggiunge un'assegnazione di ruolo.
+In controllo degli accessi in base al ruolo di Azure, è possibile aggiungere un'assegnazione di ruolo.

 ### <a name="user-at-a-resource-group-scope"></a>Utente in un ambito del gruppo di risorse